NiftyLeague/ftso-feed-value-provider/src/adapters/README.md

-# Exchange Adapter Base Classes and Interfaces
+# Modernized Exchange Adapter Architecture

-This directory contains all exchange adapter related base classes, interfaces, and utilities consolidated in one location for better organization and maintainability.
+This directory contains the fully modernized exchange adapter architecture with consolidated base classes, interfaces, and utilities.
+All adapters now follow unified patterns and have been optimized for performance and maintainability.

 ## Files Overview